lauralissette/CSE598/project1/README.md

 **Submission Guidelines**

-You can either work on virtual machine or on your personal machine.
-Students need to make sure that while submitting, the contents are on the AWS virtual machine and the directory structure is /home/ubuntu/fabric-samples/custom_network
+You need to submit the entire custom_network folder by uploading it to your work directory on vocareum. **AWS virtual machine contents will not be submitted for grading**.
+You should use **scp** to copy your work onto the vocareum machine inside the work directory and then submit it.

 **Units:**